Adding live chat to your support lineup can be a game changer. It’s a win-win for both customers and businesses.

 Improve customer experience: Probably the best reason to consider adding chat to your support lineup is that it's popular.
 Customers prefer live chat to other channels like email, and customers who interact with companies via chat tend to have a higher rate of customer satisfaction.

-Features to look for in live chat support software
+Features to look for in live chat tools

-A customizable widget: Look for platforms that let you customize your widget to match your brand and don't require significant developer involvement to set up.
+A customizable widget: Look for platforms that let you customize your widget to match your brand.

 Saved replies: Look for a tool that will let you save templated responses for the questions you get asked the most.
 This will save time and help standardize the information your team is providing during a chat session.

-Knowledge base integration: An ideal chat platform will have the ability to integrate your knowledge base with the software.
+Knowledge base integration: If you're not going to use a chatbot, you'll want the ability to integrate your knowledge base with the software.
 This will allow your customers to look up answers on their own via the chat widget and also allow your team to quickly access and share helpful articles with customers during a chat.

 Integrations: Having software that integrates with the rest of the apps your team uses can help centralize your support efforts and ensure your team has access to the information they need to be successful.

-Mobile accessibility: People spend around half of their internet browsing time using mobile devices like cell phones and tablets.
-Your chat solution should be optimized for those viewing your site or app on a mobile device.
+Mobile accessibility: Your chat solution should be optimized for those viewing your site or app on a mobile device.
 In addition, if your team is frequently away from their desks, you might look for platforms that offer mobile apps for agents as well.

 The 11 best live chat tools